technofocus-pte/cpltextnsibltdeepdepth/Lab 3/Lab 3 - Build a custom engine agent to chat with your data using Teams AI library and Teams Toolkit.md

     ![A screenshot of a chat AI-generated content may be incorrect.](./media/image19.png)

-4. If the Cht playground is not automatically selected, from the left navigation pane, under **Playgrounds,** Select **Chat.**
+4. If the Chat playground is not automatically selected, from the left navigation pane, under **Playgrounds,** Select **Chat.**

     ![A screenshot of a chat AI-generated content may be incorrect.](./media/image20.png)